 - LR3/4/RR Reservoir valve block (Purchase a Reservoir Valve Block for LR3/4 or RR here)

 - Suspension Struts (purchase front air struts here)

 - Faulty Height Sensors (Purchase a set of 4 genuine part height sensors here)

-Self-diagnosing the problem could save you thousands and most of the air suspension repairs do not require sophisticated equipment.
+Self-diagnosing the problem could save you thousands and most air suspension repairs do not require highly sophisticated equipment.
 Don’t ignore the problem since it can have a knock-on effect resulting in a massive increase in repair bills.

 Happy 4 Wheeling and remember, Safety First!!!